dynamicdicestudios/Word-Snap/README.md

 # Word-Snap
-Takes images of bodies of text on the clipboard and replaces the image on the clipboard with text.
+Takes an image on the clipboard that contains text, retrieves the text from the image, and replaces the image on the clipboard with the text in the image.

 (The main language the program was actually coded in is Python, not HTML...)